-[†]This review list represents a summary of requirements.
+†This review list represents a summary of requirements.
 See pages 3-4 for all details.

-Yes No As a clinical psychologist, registered nurse, occupational therapist, optometrist, pharmacist, physical therapist, physician, podiatrist, master certified health education specialist, certified clinical exercise physiologist, registered dietitian, dietitian nutritionist, or registered PA, is your license, certification or registration current, active and unrestricted?
-OR Do you hold a minimum of a master's degree in social work from a United States college or university accredited by a nationally recognized regional accrediting body?
-OR If you do not meet either of these, you are encouraged to investigate CBDCE's Unique Qualifications Pathway.
+110 1.
+As a clinical psychologist, registered nurse, occupational therapist, optometrist, pharmacist, physical therapist, physician, podiatrist, master certified health education specialist, certified clinical exercise physiologist, registered dietitian, dietitian nutritionist, or registered PA, is your license, certification or registration current, active and unrestricted?
+OR ı Do you hold a minimum of a master's degree in social work from a United States college or university accredited by a nationally recognized regional accrediting body? ı OR ı If you do not meet either of these, you are encouraged to investigate CBDCE's Unique Qualifications Pathway.
 Please visit our website for more information on that pathway.
-2. Has your practice experience occurred within the United States or its territories?
-3. Has all your practice experience occurred since you met requirement #1 above?
-4. Do you have a minimum of 2 calendar years (to the day) of practice experience since you received the license, registration or advanced degree as outlined above?
-Have you accrued 1000 hours of practice experience in diabetes care and education (DCE) within the last 5 years?
-6. Do you have a minimum of 20% (or 200 hours) of the 1000 hours of DCE practice experience accrued within the past year?
+2. Has your practice experience occurred within the United States or its territories? < 3.
+Has all your practice experience occurred since you met requirement #1 above?
+4. Do you have a minimum of 2 calendar years (to the day) of practice experience since you received the license, registration or advanced degree as outlined above or are you using a Master's degree in a health-related field as a waiver for one of the two years? ı 5.
+Have you accrued 1000 hours of practice experience in diabetes care and education (DCE) within the last 5 years? ı 6.
+Do you have a minimum of 20% (or 200 hours) of the 1000 hours of DCE practice experience accrued within the past year?
 7. Does your practice experience include at least some or all in the DCE process: assessment, education plan, interventions, ongoing support, monitoring and communication of participant progress, documentation, and development of DSMES services/administration?
 8. The Examination Content Outline (ECO) identifies what is covered on the Examination.
 Reminder that regardless of discipline, knowledge (and the ability to apply that knowledge) is necessary across all areas of the ECO.
 Have you reviewed the ECO and assessed your knowledge across the ECO?
-9. Have you completed (within the past 2 years) a minimum of 15 hours of continuing education activities applicable to diabetes and provided by or approved by a provider on our list of